csaboka/spacechempatch/README.md

   In the vanilla game it's possible to get Greek annotations/sensors in ResNet productions/sandbox, by copying a reactor from EotL, so the latter patch is merely a QoL one.
 It's not possible to have Greek sensors in ResNet research assignment, though, so the former patch makes the game easier and it's labeled as "Cheat".
+* `DefaultDebondInDisassemblyReactors`: In disassembly reactors, the Bond+ instruction is always ignored because the bonders can only remove bonds in them.
+This patch replaces Bond+ with Bond- in the instruction toolbar for these reactors, so you don't need to manually switch them to the Bond- state.
 * `FixWrongOutput`: The "wrong output" bug is fixed.
 The game is known to sometimes accept a molecule for output even when it doesn't completely match the expected molecule.
 The easiest way to reproduce this is to open the "Swapite" puzzle in ResearchNet 2-11-1: the game will accept the input molecule without any changes.
 This change will apply a different molecule matching algorithm that